Enrichment Ideas

 A detailed guide to Bergen County’s off-leash dog parks, including park features, play areas, shade, water access, and tips for choosing the right location for your dog.

 Giving dogs opportunities to make choices can reduce stress and improve behavior.
-Learn why autonomy matters and how small changes can support your dog’s emotional wellbeing.
+Learn why this matters and how small changes can support your dog’s well-being.

 Keep your dog mentally and physically engaged during summer with enrichment ideas that encourage natural behaviors like sniffing, digging and scavenging.